-We will keep your information for as long as required to enable us to operate our services but we will not keep your information for any longer than is necessary.
 We will take into consideration our legal obligations and tax and accounting rules when determining how long we should retain your information.
 When we no longer need to retain your information we will ensure it is securely disposed of, at the appropriate time.

 7. Our website

+More information on cookies can be found below.
 For all areas of our website which collect personal information, we use a secure server.
 Although we cannot 100 per cent guarantee the security of any information you transmit to us, we enforce strict procedures and security features to protect your information and prevent unauthorised access.

 Our website contains links to other websites belonging to third parties and we sometimes choose to participate in social networking sites including but not limited to You Tube and Facebook.
 We may also include content from sites such as these on our website however, would advise that we do not have any control over the privacy practices of these other sites.
 You should make sure when you leave our site that you have read and understood these sites’ privacy policies in addition to our own.

 Cookies are small text files that are placed on your computer by websites that you visit.

 They are widely used in order to make websites work, or work better, as well as to provide information to the owners of the site.
 A cookie often contains a unique number, which can be used to recognise your computer when a user of your computer returns to a website that it visited previously.

 Changing your cookie preferences

 The “Help” menu in the toolbar of most web browsers will tell you how to change your browser’s cookie settings, including how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.